jeraldjjohnson/Liger-CSS-Responsive-Grid-Framework/README.md

 With Liger you can customize your css to use only the css you want, develop responsive websites in a more natural way with a desktop first approach, and much more!

-Liger.html is a sample file that shows how the grid works as well as the various components.
+index.html is a sample file that shows how the grid works as well as the various components.
 It's meant to be a reference if you need.
+View the rendered index page at http://jeraldjjohnson.github.io/Liger-CSS-Responsive-Grid-Framework/

 Please visits www.designsbyjerald.com/liger for more information on how to use the Liger Grid, as well as its features.